aruna-rov/Aruna/docs/control.md

 ## Comm

-comm interface with the control unit.
+comm interface with the movement unit.

 * Port: `3`
 * Priority: `1`